chialab/dna/docs/Home.md

 If you are familiar with JSX, you can write your templates using the React syntax, but if you prefer to use standard JavaScript you can also use [template strings](./templates) to avoid the build step in your workflow.

-### Properties, slots, Promises and Observables!
+### Properties, slots, Promises, Observables and Signals!

 DNA comes with a lot of features in a very small package.
 You can use `<slot>` elements, observe properties changes and delegate events.
-It can also resolve `Promise`s and pipe `Observable`s directly in the template.
+It can also resolve `Promise`s, pipe `Observable`s and subscribe `Signal`s directly in the template.

 ## Browsers support

-Tests are run against all ever green browsers, Internet Explorer and old Safari versions.
-DNA itself does not require any polyfill and it is distribute as ES6 module (with untranspiled classes and `async`/`await` statements), but some Babel helpers if you want to use decorators need support for `Symbol`, `Object.assign` and `Array.prototype.find`.
-Also, a polyfill for `Promise`s is required in IE11 if you are using async methods.
+Tests are run against all supported browsers, including old Safari 12 and Edge 17 versions.
+DNA itself does not require any polyfill and it is distribute as ES6 module (with untranspiled classes and `async`/`await` statements).

 ![Browser compaitibility table](https://app.saucelabs.com/browser-matrix/chialab-sl-003.svg)